-A Permanent Resident Card or a green card is a document which contains one’s biographic information issued by the U.S citizenship and immigration services.
+A Permanent Resident Card or a green card is a document that contains one’s biographic information issued by the U.S citizenship and immigration services.
 It enables the holder to live and permanently work in the U.S. Yearly, more than 8,000 green card holders who are non-U.S. citizens join the military.

 If you apply for a green card successfully, then you can now apply to join the U.S army, but before you do that, you should check if you meet the requirements below.